-Namibian teens stoke new Olympic testosterone controversy
+Teenagers make 200 final in Olympic testosterone controversy

 “This is my first Olympics.
 I came here to get more experience,” she said.
 “I didn’t expect to run a good time or get a medal.
 I don’t know.
 I’ll see what I do.
 I just try my best.
 I just do my best.”

 Masilingi qualified a few minutes before her teammate, making it through the first semifinal with a time of 22.40 seconds.
-Masilingi’s time was her second personal best of the day.
-She had already posted a PB of 22.63 seconds in the opening round.
+Masilingi’s time was her second personal best of the day having already posted a PB of 22.63 seconds in the opening round.

 “It was good, it was good.
 I’m happy.
 I’m through,” Masilingi said.
 “I felt that for me making it to the semifinals was the goal that I set.
 I crossed it and really happy with myself.”

 The two Namibians announced themselves this season with some blistering fast times in the 400 meters, but those performances prompted World Athletics to order testosterone tests at their training base in Italy, the Namibian Olympic committee said.
-The tests revealed their natural testosterone levels were higher than a limit set by the sport’s world governing body, prompting their ban.
+The tests revealed their natural testosterone levels were higher than a limit set by the governing body, prompting their ban.
 The Namibian Olympic committee said the two runners were not aware they had high natural testosterone before the tests.

-Athletes affected by the rules have an option to compete in restricted races if they lower their testosterone levels for at least six months before a competition.
+Athletes affected by the rules can compete in restricted races if they lower their testosterone levels for at least six months before a competition.
 They have three options to do that: Taking a daily birth control pill, having hormone-blocking injections or having surgery.

 The testosterone rules, which were introduced in 2018, affect female athletes with conditions referred to as differences of sex development, or DSDs.
-Those athletes have testosterone levels that are higher than the typical range for females, World Athletics said, and that are deemed to give them an unfair advantage over other female athletes.
+Those athletes have testosterone levels that are higher than the typical range for females, World Athletics said, and are deemed to give them an unfair advantage over other female athletes.

-One of the many criticisms of the rule is that they’re inconsistent because they only apply to certain races.
+One of the many criticisms of the rules is that they’re inconsistent because they only apply to certain race distances.
 World Athletics scientists have not been able to determine whether increased testosterone has a meaningful impact in distances outside the 400-meter to 1-mile range.

 The issue was a major controversy at the 2016 Olympics in Rio de Janeiro, when all three medalists in the women’s 800 meters — Semenya, Francine Niyonsaba and Margaret Wambui — were later barred from that event because of high natural testosterone levels.